This post may contain affiliate links. As an Amazon.com Associate I earn from qualifying purchases. Find full disclosures here.

 You can even stay coordinated by matching your breast pump bag to your cooler by choosing your favorite Sarah Wells prints from her many amazing collections.

-In the ten minute video below, I demonstrate how to pack your breast pump bag and give a review of the Lizzy bag and accessories by Sarah Wells.
+P.S.
+See the video in this post to learn how to pack your breast pump bag and see a review of the Sarah Wells Lizzy bag and accessories.

 Another option is to bring a small lunch bag with a good ice pack to keep your breast milk in and keep near you by your desk, just to keep an extra close eye on it.